Tom-jm03/traefik-py/README.md

 # traefik-py
-async wrapper for traefik api
+Simple async wrapper for the traefik API